oceanprotocol/uploader_backend/README.md

 Thanks to the $OCEAN community for the funding and the $OCEAN core team for the technical support and insights.

 ## License
-This project is delivered under a MIT License
+This project is delivered under an Apache License